Slach/Recast-Golang-SDK/README.md

 This module contains 4 main structures, as follows:

-* Client is the client allowing you to make requests.
+* recast.Client is the client allowing you to make requests.
-* Response contains the response from [Recast.AI](https://recast.ai).
+* recast.Response contains the response from [Recast.AI](https://recast.ai).
-* Sentence represents a sentence of the response.
+* recast.Sentence represents a sentence of the response.
-* Entity represents an entity found by Recast.AI in your user's input.
+* recast.Entity represents an entity found by Recast.AI in your user's input.
+* recast.Intent represents an intent of the response

 Don't hesitate to dive into the code, it's commented ;)